tathamoddie/Repair-Environment.ps1/README.md

     Fix applied: IIS site created for services.site.localtest.me

     All tests now passing (fixes were applied)
-    If you are still experiencing issues, diagnose the problem then add more tests here to prevent it in the future
+    If you are still experiencing an issue, diagnose the problem then add more tests here to prevent it in the future

 When you've just pulled new code, then your environment broke because another developer introduced a new dependency:

     C:\code\SomeProject> git pull